dirkzon/resume/README.md

 ### Export to PDF

 To export the resume as a PDF file press `Crtl + P` in any browser.
-The styling document is determined by the [print.css](/assets//css/print.css) file.
+Styling of the exported document is determined by the [print.css](/assets//css/print.css) file.

 ### Stop
 1. Stop the docker container.